Denver Spurs: Spurs in the WHA

 In June, 1974, Ivan Mullenix, owner of the CHL Spurs, was awarded a "conditional" NHL franchise for the 1976-77 season.
 With the McNichols Sports Arena already complete by 1975, he looked to enter the NHL a year early, and the league attempted to broker an arrangement whereby Mullenix would acquire the California Golden Seals (then under league ownership) and move them to Denver in lieu of an expansion team.
 At the same time, the bankrupt Pittsburgh Penguins would be sold to a Seattle group who also held a conditional franchise, which would have been named the Seattle Totems.

 The proposed arrangement fell through, and with the continuing franchise difficulties, the NHL called off the 1976-77 expansion.
 Mullenix accepted an offer from the WHA to join that league for the 1975-76 season.
 The Spurs were the second WHL refugee to join the WHA, following the Phoenix Roadrunners.

 The WHA Spurs claimed most of the players in a dispersal draft from the Chicago Cougars, who had folded in 1975, and some players from the CHL Spurs were also retained.

 A Sports Illustrated preview on the upcoming WHA season noted that it was stalwart Gordie Howe's 28th year in major league hockey, and the Spurs' first.
 The magazine picked the expansion team to finish last in the WHA's Western Division.
 It also said that unless the Spurs drew well immediately, "Denver's stay in big-league hockey could be exactly 27 years shorter than Gordie Howe's."

-The Spurs' first exhibition game, against Howe's Houston Aeros, proved to be a microcosm of their brief stay in the WHA.
+The Spurs' first exhibition game, against Howe's Houston Aeros, proved to be a harbinger of things to come.
 No beer was available because Mullenix was unable to get a liquor license, there was no flag to face during the national anthem, and the scoreboards didn't work.
 Only 5,000 fans showed up.
 The situation didn't get much better during the regular season; they only averaged 3,000 fans in a 16,800-seat arena.
 The most widely cited reason for the poor attendance was hard feelings over being spurned by the NHL.
 Denver-area fans had been banking on an NHL team after three years of advertising and did not consider the WHA to be a major league.